Lowell Institute School

 Over time, the school's curriculum expanded, offering two-year programs in mechanical and electrical engineering.
 In the 1960s courses were also offered in structural and civil engineering, computer technology, high-speed strobe photography, machine tool fundamentals, scientific glass blowing, house building, technical writing, and microprocessor systems.

 In the fall of 1996, the school was transferred to Northeastern University, becoming a division of the University's School of Engineering.
 In 2009, the school was moved to the College of Professional Studies (CPS) where it is more closely aligned with the College’s mission of serving the needs of working men and women.
-The Institute currently offers three associate and bachelor-level engineering technology degrees: mechanical, computer, and electrical engineering technology.
-Six of the undergraduate degree programs are accredited by ABET, Inc.
+The Institute currently offers three bachelor's-level engineering technology degrees: mechanical, computer, and electrical engineering technology.
+All of these undergraduate engineering technology degree programs are accredited by ABET, Inc.

 Undergraduate degree programs offered: